Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 ## Uninstallation Instructions

-* Shutdown the ISLE containers
+* Shutdown the ISLE containers on your `Local` system
-* Comment out the Varnish service section within the `docker-compose.production.yml` file
+  * Comment out the Varnish service section in either of the `docker-compose.production.yml` or `docker-compose.local.yml` file(s)
-  * Uncomment the last line in the Apache `labels` section.
+    * Uncomment the last line in the Apache `labels` section in either of the `docker-compose.production.yml` or `docker-compose.local.yml` file(s)
-* Comment out the Varnish section again in the `production.env` file
+* Comment out the Varnish section again in the `production.env` or `local.env` file
 * Startup the ISLE containers again.
 * Shell into the Apache container
   * `cd /var/www/html`
   * `drush dis varnish purge expire`
   * `drush pm-uninstall varnish purge expire`

----

-## Maintenance Notes

-*

-*
+* Commit the resulting code changes in both the ISLE and Islandora git repositories.
+* Deploy these changes to your `Staging` and `Production` systems

 ---